Who Says Print is Dead?

 So what’s going on?

-Last year was a significant news year for both countries, with the Brexit vote in the UK, David Cameron stepping down as prime minister, and Donald Trump’s inauguration as US President.
+Last year was a significant news year for both countries, with the Brexit vote in the UK, the Conservative Party’s David Cameron stepping down as prime minister, and Donald Trump’s inauguration as US President.
 And when important things happen, be it socially, politically or financially, we want to read about from them from the most credible source.
 And there’s something about print that gives a sense of legitimacy.
 Published by well- established, authoritative news groups, print media invests a lot of time and effort on in-depth coverage, interviews, editorials and feature articles.

 That’s not to say online media isn’t credible.
 But in an age of citizen journalism where anyone can be an online reporter or blogger, stories on Facebook and other sites aren’t always as credible as traditional newspaper articles.
 And online copy may not be subject to the same strict fact-checking guidelines as print media.
 Also, online news is designed to be skimmed.
 News is presented in bite-sized chunks that focus on the more sensational aspects of a story.